 Licences are not transferrable.
 If you no longer wish to occupy a camp site you may apply to DSD to surrender it.

 Note: A campsite licence does not give you ownership to the piece of land you occupy.
 Any transfer of assets on a camp site is a private arrangement between the appropriate parties.
-If you have arranged privately to transfer assets and the new party wishes to occupy the camp site they may apply in the appropriate manner (e.g. lodge an application form to the Department of State Development (include payment of fees, national police clearance certificate if over 18, etc.).
-The application will then be assessed by the Department of State Development and if all requirements are met a campsite licence will be issued to the applicant.)
+If you have arranged privately to transfer assets and the new party wishes to occupy the camp site they may apply in the appropriate manner (e.g. lodge an application form to the Department of the Premier and Cabinet (include payment of fees, national police clearance certificate if over 18, etc.).
+The application will then be assessed by the Department of the Premier and Cabinet and if all requirements are met a campsite licence will be issued to the applicant.)

 Definition of campsite area

 Posts of either steel or timber a minimum of 100 millimetres square must be securely placed in the ground at each corner or change of boundary direction and must project at least 1metre above the surface.
 Each post must have the licence number clearly marked.
-The Department of State Development can provide plastic tags (similar to PSPP plates) free of charge, when applying for a licence please indicate the number required.
+The Department of the Premier and Cabinet can provide plastic tags (similar to PSPP plates) free of charge, when applying for a licence please indicate the number required.

 A sign approximately 250 mm x 150 mm with the camp licence number must be placed adjacent to the most common access point to the campsite.